Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Step 2.
 Deposit funds into your account

-There’s currently no way you can buy MOAC tokens directly with Singapore dollars.
+There’s currently no way you can buy MOAC tokens directly with Malaysian Ringgit.
 Instead, you can only exchange another digital currency for MOAC tokens – they’re paired with Tether (USDT) on CoinBene, and Ether (ETH) on Bit-Z.

 If you don’t already hold ETH or USDT, check out our how to buy ETH or how to buy USDT guides for more details on how to acquire these currencies.
 You can then transfer them into your exchange wallet by copying your wallet address.